 This course includes current theories and empirical research pertaining to crime and criminal behavior.
 Emphasis will be placed on its causes, methods of prevention, systems of punishment, and rehabilitation.
-(3 lecture hours per week) Prerequisites: READ 0310 and ENGL 0310.
+(3 lecture hours per week) Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CB45.0401.5125]